33-2023 – Rachel Wood – The Infinite Vessel

 The course will begin with the fundamentals of coiling and pinching techniques.
 Then, through playful experiments and some group work we will explore the physical qualities of the clay, appreciate it strengths, and exploit its limitations.
 In fact, using an investigative approach, we shall also experiment with surface treatment through the application of slips and glaze to build layer and depth to your work.
-Your own handmade tiles will be perfect for this in order to get speedy results through the test kiln, the results of which will inform the larger pieces made later in the week.
+Your own handmade tiles will be perfect for this in order to get speedy results through the test kiln, the results of which will inform the larger pieces made and fired later in the week.

 In the infinite vessel, students will be continually encouraged and supported on an individual basis to help them translate introductory experiments into larger pieces.
 There will also be a slide show presentation one evening about Rachel’s own work, inspirations and philosophy to making.